 Hōryū-ji is a Buddhist temple that was once one of the powerful Seven Great Temples.
 The Japanese government lists several of its structures, sculptures and artifacts as National Treasures.
 Hōryū-ji was inscribed together with Hokki-ji as a UNESCO World Heritage Site under the name Buddhist Monuments in the Hōryū-ji Area.

 And, Chūgū-ji temple is also located in Nara Prefecture, that was founded as a nunnery in the seventh century by Shōtoku Taishi.
 Located immediat nce one of the powerful Seven Great Temples, in Ikaruga, Nara Prefecture. ely to the northeast of Hōryū-ji, its statue of Miroku and Tenjukoku mandala are National Treasures.

 Horyu-ji was founded in 607 by Prince Shotoku.
 The temple has the oldest wooden buildings in the world.
 Hōryū-ji was inscribed as a UNESCO World Heritage Site.

 Nara National Museum

 Nara National Museum is located in Nara Park where there are also some famous temples such as Todaiji Temple and Kohukuji.
-It exhibit mainly Buddhist art.
+It exhibits mainly Buddhist art.

-Kofukuji Temple was moved here from Kyoto to Nara in 710 (the year when the capital was moved to Nara) as the main temple of the Fujiwara family.
+Kofukuji Temple was moved to its current location in Nara from Kyoto in 710, the year when the capital was moved to Nara, as the main temple of the Fujiwara family.

-Kasuga Taisha Shrine was founded in 8th century by the Fujiwara family and completely rebuilt every 20 years, according to Shinto tradition until 14th century.
+Kasuga Taisha Shrine was founded in the 8th century by the Fujiwara family and used to be completely rebuilt every 20 years, according to Shinto tradition, until the end of the 14th century.

 Nara Mantoe Matsuri